Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/hard-drives.md

 ### Workflow #1: Guymager

 [Guymager](https://guymager.sourceforge.io/) in the [Bitcurator Environment](https://bitcurator.net/) is used to create disk images of hard disks.
-This implies that you create and identical copy of the hard disk
+This implies that you create an identical copy of the hard disk

 __Advantages:__
 * You've got an identical copy of the disk and also the original environment is preserved, like the history of the files, metadata and file system.
 Old Macintosh file systems, for example, don't have file extensions to identify files.
 In stead this information is stored in metadata in the file system.
-So for old Macintosh file systems, it's important to preserve the original file system.
+That's why for old Macintosh file systems, it's important to preserve the original file system.
 * Less risk of infections with viruses, because the hard disk is not mounted and individual files are not exported.
 * This means also that you cannot remove accidentially an indivual file of the disk.
-* Because it's not necessary to mount the hard disk, you can create copy's of hard disks that are damaged, whose file system is not compatible with the workstation or on which you do not have read and write rights.
+* Because it's not necessary to mount the hard disk, you can create copy's of hard disks that are damaged, with filesystem that are not compatible with the workstation, and whether or not you have read and write access.

 ### Workflow #2: Grsync

-[Grsync](http://www.opbyte.it/grsync/) in the [Bitcurator Environment](https://bitcurator.net/) is a GUI alternative to <code>rsync</code>.
+[Grsync](http://www.opbyte.it/grsync/) in the [Bitcurator Environment](https://bitcurator.net/) is a GUI alternative to `rsync`.
 It is used to copy safely files from one computer to another.
-(G)rsycn checks by means of checksums if the files are copied correctly and can copy the original metadata (e.g. last modification date) without modification.
+(G)rsync checks by means of checksums if the files are copied correctly and can copy the original metadata (e.g. last modification date) without modification.

 __Advantages:__
 * You only preserve the actual files on the disk (so no empty space)
-* Which also means that the transfer of the files is faster
+* Therefore the transfer of the files is faster
-* This means also that you cannot remove accidentially an indivual file of the disk.
 * (G)rsync is more configurable.
 For example, you can provide a list of files or file formats that you do not want to be transferred (e.g. system files).
-* <code>rsync</code> is a command line tool and therefore automatable.
+* `rsync` is a command line tool and therefore automatable.

 __Disadvantages:__
 * The original environment of the hard disk will be lost and thus also the metadata that is stored in the file system
 * You cannot use this workflow if the file system of the disk is not compatible with the work station.
 * When a hard disk is damaged and cannot be mounted by the workstation, this workflow is not usable.
+* Risks for infections with viruses and accidentally removing files.

-We prefer creating disk images, but you can use this workflow if you haven't plenty of time and/or if you're working on recent hard disks whose file system is compatible with that of the workstation.
+We prefer creating disk images, but you can use this workflow if you don't have a lot of time and/or if you're working on recent hard disks whose file system is compatible with that of the workstation.

 We discourage the use of this workflow if you're working on Mac formatted hard disks.